-Let’s start off with cooking the brats:
+Let’s start off bratwurst cooking tips

 There are two options here for most people, when it comes to grilling brats.
 Actually the vast majority of people cook brats one way.
 Hot and fast.
 I’m not one of those people.
 I prefer smoking bratwurst low and slow.
 Low and slow will keep the skins intact and impart some amazing smoke flavor.
 In fact, if done right, when finished the skins should have a distinct snap with every bite.
-Here are all those brats in the pic above along with some Italian sausage and a couple standard Johnsonville brats in my smoker which is set at 225:
+Here are all those brats in the pic above along with some Italian sausage and a couple standard Johnsonville brats in my smoker which is set at 225F: